hy1984427/BDD-with-PageObject/MigrateTheSeleniumWebdriverSampleToCucumberFeature/ExtractSearchKeywordAsAParameter.md

-# Abstract search keyword as a parameter
+# Extract search keyword as a parameter

 In "sample.feature", we need to change the step to: